Evaluation of Efficiency Increase Methods With CO2 as a Refrigerant

 In fact, some devices proposed to improve performance have rather high payback times.

 What else remains?
-At present, there is nothing else realistic.
+At present, there is nothing else realistic and immediate.

 I will come back with another blog on the Voorhees method.